hongl-fnst/dnf/README.md

   Note
-    - Because dnf-host reads configuration from `pwd`, please make sure the following steps are in the same directory same as you run init.
+    - Because dnf-host reads configuration from `pwd`, please make sure the above steps are in the same directory same as you run init.
     - Dnf-host will save what you have done continuous until you run init again.

 ```